telerik/blazor-docs/components/datepicker/header-template.md

 The `<HeaderTemplate>` allows you to customize the header of the calendar popup.
 If the application defines this template, the component will not render any of the built-in buttons and labels in the calendar header area.

+The example below is using a [DatePicker reference and methods]({%slug components/datepicker/overview%}#component-reference).

 >caption Header template with custom content in the DatePicker Calendar header

 ````CSHTML